aaryaamoharir/OS_Project2/devlog.md

 ## **11:42PM**
 Thought the issue popped up again for a while but it seems like it was just because I was waiting in customer haha.

+## **04-13-2025 12:10AM Finished Session**
+I got a decent amount done today which is good.
+Essentially, most of the project other than some minor formatting tweaks that might occur along the way are completed.
+Tomorrow I'll check my output once again with the instructions that are provided and make sure that it works on the cs1 server as well.